PyFR/PyFR/doc/src/user_guide.rst

 straightforwardly probed with tools such as h5dump.

 In several places within the ``.ini`` file expressions may be used.
-As well as the constant pi, expressions containing the following functions are supported:
+As well as the constant ``pi``, expressions containing the following functions are
+supported:

 1. ``+, -, *, /`` --- basic arithmetic